cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # How to use

 This section explains how to effectively use the `py4jps` package by following the best practices.
-Note that `py4jps` is a very thin wrapper, thus it does not provide a high level abstraction to the java classes.
-Therefore, the java project documentation must be consulted with to know which java objects to call in order to perform a desired task.
+Note that `py4jps` is a very thin wrapper, thus it does not provide a high-level abstraction to the java classes.
+Therefore, the java project documentation must be consulted with to know which java objects to call to perform a desired task.

 ## Python-Java communication via Python's JPSGateway wrapper class

 The Python-Java communication, handled by the `py4j` package, happens via the local network sockets.
 The main interaction point between a Python and Java is provided by the [py4j JavaGateway](https://www.py4j.org/py4j_java_gateway.html#javagateway) class.
 This class is wrapped within the `py4jps JPSGateway` class for convenience.
 The `JPSGateway` class is the parent class for any installed java resources that one wishes to access. **Although, it is not recommended to use it directly**, the `JPSGateway` class can be useful in experimenting with different resources without installing them first, as it allows to change the resources at runtime.
 Please see the [JPSGateway help](https://github.com/cambridge-cares/TheWorldAvatar/blob/master/JPS_BASE_LIB/python_wrapper/py4jps/JPSGateway.py) to learn more, whereas below, only the most important aspects are covered.

 The `py4jps JPSGateway` class can be imported to your project via the following command `from py4jps import JPSGateway`.
-The class can be used in a following way:
+The class can be used in the following way:

 ```python
 from py4jps import JPSGateway